quelgeek/pyngres/README.md

 # Pyngres

-Pyngres is a Python wrapper for the Actian Ingres OpenAPI.
+Pyngres is a Python wrapper for the Actian Ingres/Vector/X OpenAPI.
+It is currently available for Windows, Linux, and Darwin.

 ## Installation

+Pyngres requires Python 3.8 or higher.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pyngres.